harikc456/Faster-Spectral-Clustering-For-Database-Analysis/README.md

 The given database is converted into a graph where nodes are tables and edges are the foreign key relationship between the tables.

-In case of sharding a database it is important to know the degree of imporantance of tables to each other.
+when distributing a database it is important to know the degree of imporantance of tables to each other.
 So Laplacian centrality is useful measure to determine that.

 A Spectral Custering with Ng-Jordan-Weiss Algorithm and Linear Time k-Means Clustering is implemented to cluster the database based on the centraility.